 Some examples of meal replacement products are:

-If we are looking for inexpensive meal replacement shakes, one option of interest may be to create our own recipes.
-One place to start would be with:
+If you are looking for affordable meal replacement shakes, one interesting choice may be to create our own recipes.
+One starting point could be:

-To make our shakes even more nutritious we can add fruits (banana, apple, strawberries...), nuts (walnuts, almonds, peanuts...), vegetable fibre (psyllium husk, flax seeds) and so forth.
+To make our shakes even more nutritious we can add some fruit (banana, apple, strawberries...), nuts (walnuts, almonds, peanuts...), vegetable fiber (psyllium husk, flax seeds), etc.

-There are meal replacement products available that imitate our regular dishes but which are meant to be the "light" version.
-They are intended for those of us who are looking to lose weight the healthy way.
+There are meal replacement products available that imitate our day to day meal but which are meant to be a "lighter" version.
+They have been specially designed for those want to lose weight in a healthy way.

-For example their are meal replacement sachets for puddings, soups, omelets, custards, etc.
+For example, there are meal replacement sachets to make puddings, soups, omelettes, custards, etc.

-These alternative food sachets are designed to have fewer calories than the original meal and usually with a higher protein content.
+These alternative food sachets have less calories than the original meal and usually a higher protein content.